 The redesign might widen the Mini 40's appeal, but it carries a price premium over the more affordable Mini 11.
-For those looking to get started with instant photography, they'll need to decide whether those looks are worth paying extra for.
+This model makes it onto our list of best instant cameras, but for those looking to get started with instant photography, they'll need to decide whether those looks are worth paying extra for.

 Design and features

 It may be mechanically identical to the Mini 11, but the Mini 40's faux leather finish and silver trim details give it a more mature appearance.

 The design is clearly influenced by the more expensive Fujifilm Instax Mini 90, but while this model is considerably less expensive and made almost entirely from plastic, it manages to avoid feeling cheap.
 It's slightly smaller than the Mini 11, but still not small enough to fit in a pocket – you'll need to look to hybrid instant cameras like the Canon ZoeMini or Fuji's own Mini LiPlay if portability is key.